idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialogueLumberMillIdle.md

-- Honest work, reasonable risks.
+- Honest work with reasonable risks.
 Maybe something for my retirement?
 - I like the woods around here...
-- It's a simple life, I sometimes envy.
+- It's a simple life, one that I sometimes envy.